 To provide quality training, unhampered by tradition, that will enable firefighters to perform their jobs in a manner that will result in reduction of deaths, injuries and property loss from fire, hazardous situations, medical emergencies and other disasters.

-Virginia Beach Firefighter Recruits will attend the Tidewater Regional Fire Academy (TRFA) for 7-8 months.
+Virginia Beach firefighter recruits will receive a salary and benefits while they attend the Tidewater Regional Fire Academy (TRFA) for 8 months.
 While in the academy, recruits attend classes Monday through Friday, 8:00 am to 5:00 pm with occasional evenings and weekends, as deemed necessary by the TRFA Instructors.
-Training includes four months of Fire Science classroom instruction and practicum and three months of Emergency Medical Technician Basic & Enhanced training including classroom instruction and practicum.
+Training includes four months of Fire Science classroom instruction and practicum and three months of Emergency Medical Technician-Advanced training including classroom instruction and practicum.

 Cardiovascular Conditioning - Run 1.5 miles in 15 minutes.
 Running is one of the best ways to build cardiovascular fitness.
 Be prepared to increase your running distance up to or greater than 5 miles during your training period.

 Muscular Strength and Endurance - Strength and endurance are critical components of a Firefighter’s abilities in order to safely and successfully perform their job.
 Be prepared to increase your strength and endurance through daily exercise while in the Academy.